-In 2003, the United States Department of Commerce granted a Foreign-Trade Zone (FTZ) designation to the County of Imperial, along with the Cities of Brawley, Calexico, Calipatria, and El Centro.
-Subsequently, the Cities and the County formed the Imperial Valley Foreign Trade Zone Joint Powers Authority (IVFTZ-JPA) in 2005.
-Through this joint venture,

-Imperial County has been working diligently to attract business that would benefit from the FTZ designation.
-Currently, the IVFTZ-JPA is working with a consultant to attract and educate potential business that could benefit from FTZ incentives.
+In 2003, the United States Department of Commerce granted a Foreign Trade Zone designation to the County of Imperial, along with the cities of Brawley, Calexico, Calipatria, and El Centro.
+Subsequently, these jurisdictions formed the Imperial Valley Foreign Trade Zone Joint Powers Authority in 2005.
+Through this joint venture, Imperial County has been working diligently to attract business that would benefit from the FTZ designation.

-The passage of NAFTA dramatically increased foreign investment to the California/Mexico border region.
-NAFTA, combined with the region's business friendly local governments, available labor force, competitive wage rates, strategic location as the gateway to the Pacific Rim and Latin America, and proximity to a growing network of suppliers and service providers, makes the California border region the optimum location for an international manufacturer.
-At the same time, NAFTA has strengthened America's trading relationship with Mexico.
+The passage of NAFTA dramatically increased foreign investment in the California/Mexico border region.
+NAFTA, combined with the region's business friendly local governments, available workforce, competitive wage rates, strategic location as the gateway to the Pacific Rim and Latin America, and proximity to a growing network of suppliers and service providers, makes the California border region the optimum location for an international manufacturer.
 All 50 states can now export to Mexico through the California gateway and there is every reason to believe that the Southern California border region is becoming a key worldwide manufacturing center and a prime export market for many U.S. and foreign companies.